 But, roosters can be aggressive.
-This becomes problematic if you have children around; in some cases, it can be dangerous for kids and adults alike.
+This becomes problematic if you have children; in some cases, it can be dangerous for kids and adults.

 In addition to the steps you can take to mellow out aggressive roosters, it also helps to know which chicken breeds tend to cultivate more aggressive roosters and which breeds tend to have more mellow roosters.

 What are the most aggressive rooster breeds?
 The most aggressive roosters are Malay, English Game, and Cornish Chickens.
 Game chicken breeds are bred for aggressive roosters and include 5 fighting roosters: Indian Game, Asil, Modern, American, and Oriental Game Roosters can be dangerous to be around.

 This will help you make a good decision when you add a rooster to your flock.

 7 Most Aggressive Chicken Breeds With Aggressive Roosters

 Wild and game chicken breeds are more aggressive chicken breeds.
 Wilder chicken breeds are usually those breeds that are only recently domesticated and come from the jungles and forests of Asia.

 Chickens are still used to defending themselves and have not been domesticated for enough generations to breed a more mellow disposition.